Shūkan Bunshun smoking scandal: The circumstances of the scandal

 Aki Kihara was the only member who escaped dismissal and returned to the program after two weeks of suspension.
 Mika Okuda was the only one who was clearly seen smoking in the published photo.
 In Mayumi Satō's case, only her skirt was in the photo.
 Tomoda said she herself was not smoking at that time.
 However, since she regularly smoked, and said so to the program's officials.
 Back then, she believed that smoking cigarettes was a shortcut to adulthood.
 The other members also admitted that they regularly smoked.
 Kihara, by contrast, denied ever smoking.

-Hiroshi Ishida(石田弘, Ishida Hiroshi), the producer of the program, was advising the members of Onyanko Club to lead a healthy lifestyle.
+Hiroshi Ishida (石田弘, Ishida Hiroshi), the producer of the program, was advising the members of Onyanko Club to lead a healthy lifestyle.
 He also warned them in advance to be wary of paparazzi activities by weekly photo magazines such as Friday and FOCUS (フォーカス).
 In addition to the photograph of the smoking scene, Shūkan Bunshun also posted a photograph of the five members, including Okuda, Kihara and Tomoda, with "No Smoking" in the background, taken in the Fuji TV building before the smoking photograph was taken.
 Therefore, from the outset of the program, they were pursuing the members of Onyanko Club.
 This scandal led to the program facing the danger of being terminated.

 Tomoda's testimony

 On June 3, 2016, Mamiko Tomoda appeared publicly for the first time in 31 years to talk about the scandal on TBS Television's program Explosive Reports!
 The Friday (爆報！THEフライデー).
-According to Tomoda, as they were talking in a coffee shop, they became relaxed and smoked without paying attention to their surroundings.
+According to Tomoda, as they were talking in a coffee shop, they relaxed and smoked without paying attention to their surroundings.
 At around 9:10 pm, a man suddenly appeared, took a photograph without revealing his identity, thanked them, and then ran off.
 They immediately realized the gravity of the situation and chased after the man, but couldn't find him.
 They were in trouble, so they explained the situation to one of the program's staff members on a payphone.
 They were then called back to Fuji TV and given a stern warning.
 The photographer was unidentified, and they were not sure if the photograph would be released, so the girls were allowed to appear on the program the next day.
 However, Shūkan Bunshun informed Fuji TV that the photograph would be published.
 It did so on April 18, and the girls were forced to leave the program.